vin-2020/Requirements-Clarity-Checker/README.md

     streamlit run ui/app.py
     ```
 3. Your web browser will automatically open a new tab with the ReqCheck application running.
 4. Use the file uploader to test the app!
-For a quick start, you can use the `sophisticated_requirements.txt` file included in this repository.
+For a quick start, you can use the `sample_requirements.txt` file included in this repository.

 ---